Level/community/README.md

 ## API

-This repository also holds a small amount of metadata on past and present contributors.
+This repository also used to hold a small amount of metadata on past and present contributors.
 They can be accessed from code by:

 ```js
 console.log(require('level-community'))
 ```

+This metadata is no longer maintained and the npm package will be deprecated at some point.
+Contributors are instead documented in this README under [People](#people).

 ## Contributing